BuffChain/tufftoken/docs/TuffVBT.md

 function setDaoFee(uint256 _daoFee) public
 ```

-used by contract owner to set the dev fee
+used by contract owner to set the dao fee

 _modifier onlyOwner can only be called by the contract itself or the contract owner_